 State statutes and the Board's policies permit the System to lend its securities to broker/dealers with a simultaneous agreement to return the collateral for the same securities in the future.
-The System is presently involved in a securities lending program with major brokerage firms.
+The System is presently involved in securities lending programs or repurchase and reverse repurchase agreements that act as securities lending programs with major brokerage firms.
 The System lends equity and fixed income securities for varying terms and receives a fee based on the loaned securities' value.
-The System reports the gross loan fee income earned as investment income on the combining statement of changes in fiduciary net position.
+The System reports the net loan fee income earned as investment income on the combining statement of changes in fiduciary net position.
 During a loan, the System continues to receive dividends and interest as the owner of the loaned securities.
-The brokerage firms pledge collateral securities consisting of U.S. government and agency securities, mortgagebacked securities issued by a U.S. government agency, corporate bonds, and equities.
+The brokerage firms pledge collateral securities consisting of U.S. government and agency securities, mortgage-backed securities issued by a U.S. government agency, corporate bonds, and equities.
 The collateral value must be equal to at least 102% to 109% of the loaned securities' value, depending on the type of collateral security.

-Securities loaned totaled approximately \$10.9 billion at fair value at June 30, 2021.
-The collateral value was equal to 102.4% of the loaned securities' value at June 30, 2021.
+Securities loaned totaled approximately \$10.4 billion at fair value at June 30, 2022.
+The collateral value was equal to 103.0% of the loaned securities' value at June 30, 2022.
 The System's lending collateral was held in the System's name by the triparty custodian.